dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

      fall outside shadows are not rendered with this technique.

    - MNEE Caustics are not supported when the microfacet distribution is set to *Multiscatter GGX*.

    - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
      MNEE for refractive caustics.

+   - MNEE Caustics are treated as direct lighting instead of indirect lighting.

-   - Caustics render best with objects with smooth normals.
+   - MNEE Caustics render best with objects with smooth normals.

    - Bump and normal maps are ignored.